Port Gamble S'Klallam Foundation

 Keith Beebe, Community Board Member

-Foundation staff members include: Joan Garrow, Executive Director; Betty Decoteau, CFO; a Development Associate, and Pamela Olson, Accountant.
-The Port Gamble S'Kallam Tribe donates the services of staff as needed to facilitate the work of the Port Gamble Foundation.
+Foundation Staff: Andrea Dolan-Potter, Executive Director; Erin Lanum, Development Associate; and Sue Mitchell, Accountant.
+The Port Gamble S'Klallam Tribe donates the services of staff as needed to facilitate the work of the Port Gamble S'Klallam Foundation.